Phone or Text | 416.272.3370

 Michael has a BA in History from York University, where, as a student representative, he was first exposed to parliamentary procedure in action.

 As a Registered Parliamentarian, Michael is required to engage in continuing education and relevant professional activities in order to maintain his credential.
-He has expertise in Robert’s Rules of Order, the AIP Standard Code of Parliamentary Procedure, and Bourinot's Rules of Order, and is knowledgeable in other parliamentary authorities.
+He has delivered workshops to fellow parliamentarians and has contributed articles to the NAP and AIP journals.
+He has expertise in Robert’s Rules of Order, the AIP Standard Code of Parliamentary Procedure, and Bourinot's Rules of Order, and is well-versed in other parliamentary authorities.

-Michael works both as a sole practitioner and in association with Canadian parliamentarian James (Jim) Lochrie, who is a former AIP President; author of Meeting Procedures: Parliamentary Law and Rules of Order for the 21st Century; and a co-author of the most recent (2012) edition of the AIP Standard Code.
+Michael works both as a sole practitioner and in association with Canadian parliamentarian James (Jim) Lochrie, a former AIP President who wrote his own manual, Meeting Procedures: Parliamentary Law and Rules of Order for the 21st Century.

 In his practice as a parliamentarian, Michael is committed to following the Code of Professional Responsibility for Parliamentarians, which was jointly adopted by the NAP and the AIP in 2001, and updated in 2020.